About the Youth Endowment Fund

 The Youth Endowment Fund is a charity with a £200m endowment and a mission that matters.
-Founded by youth charity Impetus and its partners, the Early Intervention Foundation and the Social Investment Business, we exist to prevent children and young people from getting caught up in violent crime.
-We do this by finding the very best ways to prevent youth violence, funding great initiatives and working to scale them up and spread great ideas.
+Founded by youth charity Impetus and its partners the Early Intervention Foundation and the Social Investment Business, we exist to prevent children and young people from getting caught up in violent crime.
+We do this by finding the best ways to prevent youth violence, funding promising initiatives and working to scale them up.

 You are this sort of person:

-While it is not a criterion, we are especially interested to hear from applicants who have lived experience of youth violence.
+While it is not a criteria, we are especially interested to hear from applicants who have lived experience of youth violence.

 It is also important to us that the people we hire do not discriminate.
 We believe in being inclusive and giving everyone an equal chance to succeed.
 Applications are welcome from all regardless of age, sex, gender identity, disability, marriage or civil partnership, pregnancy and maternity, religion or belief, race, sexual orientation, transgender status or social economic background.

 To apply, please go through this link by midnight, 12th July, 2020.

 You should also include the contact details of two referees, one of whom must be your current or most recent employer.
 Referees will only be approached with your express permission.
 You will also be required to provide proof of your eligibility to work in the UK.
 As part of our commitment to flexible working we will consider a range of options for the successful applicant.
 All options can be discussed at interview stage.

 First round interviews will take place in the week commencing 27th July

 Second round interviews will take place in the week commencing 3rd August.

 Due to the large number of applications we receive, it is not possible to write to you should you not be shortlisted.
 If you have not heard from us within three weeks of the closing date, please assume that your application has not been successful on this occasion.